sandesh2526/java-prep/Things.md

 ## Memory allocation for objects in Java
 All objects are allocated memory at runtime using the 'new' keyword.
 The object will continue to exists as long as there is a refernce to the object.
 Once all the references to the object are removed, the memory occupied by the object is freed in next garbage collection cycle.
+Java heap is a part of memory inside which  memory for newly created objects is allocated

 ## Access Modifiers
 Public: The member variables can be accessed from anywhere within a program.